 Provenance: Thomas Jefferson; by descent to Virginia and Nicholas Trist; by descent to an anonymous donor; by gift to Thomas Jefferson Foundation in 1956

 Accession Number: 1956-38

-being once closed in between strong settled countries on the Mississippi and Atlantic, will, for want of game, be forced to agriculture, will find that small portions of land well improved, will be worth more to them than extensive forests unemployed, and will be continually parting with portions of them, for money to buy stock, utensils and necessities for their farms and families."
+being once closed in between strong settled countries on the Missisipi & Atlantic, will, for want of game, be forced to agriculture, will find that small portions of land well improved, will be worth more to them than extensive forests unemployed, and will be continually parting with portions of them, for money to buy stock, utensils & necessaries for their farms & families.1

-Jefferson praised Dearborn for the "integrity, attention, skill, and economy with which you have conducted your department," adding, "should a war come on, there is no person in the United states to whose management and care I could commit it with equal confidence."
-Although Dearborn had enjoyed a celebrated military career prior to joining Jefferson's cabinet, his poor performance in the War of 1812 as a major-general led to his removal from command and honorable discharge from the army.
+Jefferson praised Dearborn for the "integrity, attention, skill, & economy with which you have conducted your department," adding, "should a war come on, there is no person in the US. to whose management & care I could commit it with equal confidence."2 Although Dearborn had enjoyed a celebrated military career prior to joining Jefferson's cabinet, his poor performance in the War of 1812 as a major-general led to his removal from command and honorable discharge from the army.
 Madison tried unsuccessfully to return Dearborn to the post of secretary of war.
 In 1822 Monroe appointed Dearborn as minister to Portugal, a post he held for two years before retiring from public service.3